oneapi-src/level-zero-spec/include/tools/PROG.md

 ::zetDebugInterrupt with the number of the thread to interrupt or
 ::ZET_DEBUG_THREAD_ALL to interrupt an entire debug session.

-When interupting an entire debug session, threads that are already stopped as well as threads that are not available will be ignored.
-After threads have been interrupted, a ::ZET_DEBUG_EVENT_EXCEPTION event with thread ==
-::ZET_DEBUG_THREAD_ALL is created.
+When interrupting an entire debug session, threads that are already stopped as well as threads that are not available will be ignored.
+After threads have been interrupted, a ::ZET_DEBUG_EVENT_EXCEPTION event with thread == ::ZET_DEBUG_THREAD_ALL is created.

 To resume an individual thread or an entire debug session, call
 ::zetDebugResume with the number of the thread to resume or